Media Guide

 The thunder of World War II brought big changes to the sleepy little airport.
 The Navy purchased the airport in June 1943 and renamed it Naval Air Station Fort Lauderdale.
 They quickly began improving the airfield and constructing military barracks.
 Its main function was to train pilots of aircraft-carrier-based torpedo attack planes.
 At the peak of the effort, 3,600 naval personnel The thunder of World War II brought big changes to the sleepy little airport.
 The Navy purchased the airport in June 1943 and renamed it Naval Air Station Fort Lauderdale.
 They quickly began improving the airfield and constructing military barracks.
 Its main function was to train pilots of aircraft-carrier-based torpedo attack planes.

-It remained dormant until January 1948, when Broward County acquired and renamed the airport Broward County International Airport.
-It operated as a general aviation facility in these early years.
-Then in 1953, Mackey Airlines began international passenger service to Nassau, Bahamas.
+It remained dormant until January 1948, when Broward County acquired and renamed it Broward County International Airport.
+In these early years, it operated as a general aviation facility.
+Then, in 1953, Mackey Airlines began international passenger service to Nassau, Bahamas.
 On October 1, 1959, it was renamed Fort Lauderdale-Hollywood International Airport (FLL).

 Since its humble beginnings, the airport has grown into a modern air transportation facility.
-It served 29.2 million passengers in 2016.
+Today it serves over 35 million travelers, while in 2016, it served 29.2 million passengers.
 Because of the continued growth in traffic, the airport expanded the South Runway to 8,000 feet to accommodate commercial passenger airplanes.

-The FLL airfield system consists of two parallel runways.
+The FLL airfield system consists of two parallel runways - the North and South Runways.
 The two runways have complex arrays of lighting and electronic equipment to allow landings and take-offs during periods of reduced visibility.

 Visit the North Perry Airport website for more information about this general aviation airport.